-This is the annual information form of FirstService Corporation for the year ended December 31, 2017 (the "AIF").
-In this AIF, unless otherwise specified or the context otherwise requires, reference to "we", "us", "our", "Company" or "FirstService" includes reference to the subsidiaries of, and other equity interests held by, FirstService Corporation and its subsidiaries on and after June 1, 2015.
-On June 1, 2015, former FirstService Corporation ("Old FSV") completed a plan of arrangement (the "Spin-off") which separated Old FSV into two independent publicly traded companies - Colliers International Group Inc. ("Colliers") and us.
-The Spin-off is described in Old FSV's Management Information Circular dated March 16, 2015 (the "Spin-off Circular"), which is available under Colliers' SEDAR profile at www.sedar.com.
+This is the annual information form of FirstService Corporation for the year ended December 31, 2019 (the "AIF").
+In this AIF, unless otherwise specified or the context otherwise requires, reference to "we", "us", "our", "Company" or "FirstService" includes reference to the subsidiaries of, and other equity interests held by, FirstService Corporation and its subsidiaries.